Preparing for Your Appointment

 - What are the side effects of each treatment option?

 - Based on my diagnosis and genetic profile, what is the chance that cancer will return to my breasts or other parts of my body?
 How do my treatment options affect these chances?
 If I have a choice of lumpectomy or mastectomy, how does that decision affect my chances of breast recurrence and what are the difference between those two surgeries?

 - If I am worried about managing the costs related to my cancer care, who can help me with these concerns?
 Who can help me understand what aspects of my care are covered by my insurance?

 - Are there any brochures or other printed material I can take with me?

 - What medications and supplements should I stop taking?

 - Should I stop taking hormone replacement therapy

 - Should I stop taking birth control pills?

-- If we went to 10 doctors, would they tell us the same thing?
+- If I went to 10 doctors would they tell us the same thing?
 If not, what else might they recommend and why?

 Additional questions to take to your appointment (click below to download PDF):